DogFingerStudios/Yanorra/Wiki/Yanorra.md

 * **Serya** – Larger moon, stable, linked to timekeeping and tradition.
 * **Mirelda** – Smaller, erratic moon associated with misfortune and tidal chaos.

+## Local Star

+Yanorra orbits a single star called the **Ember Mother** which has a slight red hue.
+The Ember Mother has remained stable since The Drift.

 # Geography

 The known world consists of two main continents: **East Yanorra** and **West Yanorra**, separated by the **Veloku Ocean**.
 Each continent contains several nations and loosely organized regions.